ahadjidj/Streaming-Workshop-with-HDF/README.md

   ```
 ## Create record readers and writters in NiFi

 To use these schema in NiFi, we will leverage record based processors.
-These processors use record readers and writter to offers improved performances and to use schemas defined globally in a Schema Registry.
+These processors use record readers and writers to offer improved performances and to use schemas defined globally in a Schema Registry.
 Our sources (MySQL CDC event and Web App logs) generate data in JSON format so we will need a JSON reader to deserialise data.
 We will store this data in ElasticSearch and publish it to Kafka.
-Hence, we need JSON and Avro writters to serialize the data.
-To add a reader/writter accessible by all our NiFi flows, navigate to the root canvas, click on Configure, Controller service and click on "+" button.
+Hence, we need JSON and Avro writers to serialize the data.
+To add a reader/writer accessible by all our NiFi flows, navigate to the root canvas, click on Configure, Controller service and click on "+" button.

 ### Add a HortonworksSchemaRegistry
-Before adding any record reader/writter, we need to add a Hortonworks Schema Registry to tell NiFi where to look for schemas definitions.
-Add a HortonworksSchemaRegistry controller and congure it with your SR URL as show below:
+Before adding any record reader/writer, we need to add a Hortonworks Schema Registry to tell NiFi where to look for schemas definitions.
+Add a HortonworksSchemaRegistry controller and configure it with your SR URL as shown below:

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/HortonworksSchemaRegistry.png)